-Grace Jones is an intoxicating creature.
-She commands one’s attention and never lets audience members look away.
-Her posturing and come-hither glances are simultaneously matched with looks of scary dominance and exotic passion.
+Grace Jones commands one’s attention and never lets audience members look away.
+Her posturing and glances are simultaneously matched with looks of scary dominance and vibrant passion.
 I’m not quite sure how to categorize her appeal.
-Sexy could work, yet off-putting seems to fit as well.

 Keith (Chris Makepeace, of Meatballs) and AJ (Robert Rusler, of Weird Science) are two fraternity pledges looking for some strippers to enliven a weekend party.
 They employ the help of a rich nerdy friend (Gedde Watanabe, of Sixteen Candles) and head out for the big city and all of its wondrous cleavage.

 What (and who) they stumble upon makes for a fright night of deadly proportions.
 The After Dark Club, where the boys end up, looks like any other go-go joint.
 There’s a smart-talking host with a pink ruffled shirt (played by the always funny Sandy Baron), a bouncer with an enormous cigar permanently planted between his lips and gorgeous girls, girls, girls.
 But all is not what it seems.

 The lead dancer is Katrina (Jones), a mysterious performer who seems more interested in performing artistic routines than showing some skin.
 Still, the boys are entranced and they try to convince her to come back to campus for the frat party.

 As these things go, Katrina turns out to be the leader of a vicious clan of vampires that populate the stripper joint and prey on lonesome victims.
 It doesn’t take long for the blood to start sucking and the frat boys to start running.

 Dedee Pfeiffer turns up as a waitress with a bubbly personality and perhaps a hidden past.
 There’s not much to the character, except maybe to show that not all female characters in this movie are violent vampires.